Basic principles for sharing your faith

 As a Jew, he would have been raised with a natural prejudice against the Samaritans.
 Yet, Philip was simply following the lead of his Lord, Jesus, who had planted the first seed in Samaria through His conversation with the woman at the well.

-The apostle Paul reminds us of the mysterious work of conversion through sowing and reaping: “I planted the seed, Apollos watered it, but God gave the increase.
-So then neither he who plants nor he who waters is anything, but God, who gives the increase.
-Now he who plants and he who waters are one, and each one will receive his own reward according to his own labor” (1 Corinthians 3:6–8).
+The apostle Paul reminds us of the mysterious work of conversion through sowing and reaping: “I planted, Apollos watered, but God gave the increase.
+So then neither he who plants is anything, nor he who waters, but God who gives the increase.
+Now he who plants and he who waters are one, and each one will receive his own reward according to his own labor” (1 Corinthians 3:6–8 NKJV).

 This passage illustrates that God often uses a number of Christians to reach someone for Christ.
 Consider the story of the four men who brought their crippled friend to Jesus for healing (Mark 2:3–12).
 The four of them, working in harmony, were able to bring that man to the Lord.

-Principle 3: Be open and available to the leading of God’s Holy Spirit.
+Sharing Your Faith Principle 3: Be Open and Available to the Leading of God’s Holy Spirit

 Philip was told where to go.
 He heard the leading of the Holy Spirit (Acts 8:26).
 This can make all the difference in sharing one’s faith.

 What does God’s Spirit say to us today?
 Remember Paul’s words to Timothy, “Preach the word!
-Be ready in season and out of season” (2 Timothy 4:2).
+Be ready in season and out of season. . .”
+(2 Timothy 4:2 NKJV).
 We need to be listening to the Lord.
-As Jesus said, “My sheep hear My voice, and I know them, and they follow me” (John 10:27).
+As Jesus said, “My sheep hear My voice, and I know them, and they follow Me” (John 10:27 NKJV).
 It may come in the form of an impression, or a sense of burden for an individual.
 But you must take it as a possible leading from the Lord Himself.

-We read that Philip “arose and went” (Acts 8:27).
+We read that Philip “arose and went” (see Acts 8:27).
 He was obedient to the Lord’s calling.
 God told another individual to get up and go—and he got up and went the opposite direction!
 His name was Jonah, and after a little gentle persuasion from the Lord, he saw it God’s way.
-God then used him to lead the greatest revival in human history (See the Book of Jonah).
+God then used him to lead the greatest revival in human history (see the Book of Jonah).

 Philip could have easily questioned the logic of such a decision.
 After all, he was in the midst of a full-scale revival in Samaria, with many coming to faith, miracles happening, and people being delivered from demons.
 He could have argued with the angel, “What?
 Leave this mighty work in Samaria to go to the desert?
 I’m 80 miles from where you want me to go.
 The apostles and other believers are at least 30 miles closer.
 Why don’t you just use one of them?”